NixOS/rfcs/rfcs/0045-deprecate-url-syntax.md

 # Future work
 [future]: #future-work

-In case of future major changes in the Nix syntax, removal of special URL syntax might be considered.
+In some future edition of Nix, remove the special URL syntax.

-Explore options for automated tracking of the number of unquoted URLs in Nixpkgs.